Jason-Pham/Jason-Pham/README.md

 * 👋  Hi, I’m @Jason-Pham
 * 👀  I’m interested in automation testing technologies
-* 🌱  I’m currently learning Cypress, JS, Postman, Scrum PO,...
+* 🌱  I’m currently working and learning Cypress, JS, Postman, Scrum PO,...
 * 💞️  I’m looking to collaborate on automation testing projects
 * 📫  How to reach me <br />
   * Linkedin: https://www.linkedin.com/in/jason-ph%E1%BA%A1m-35a63056/ <br />